joshualat/ohm-zset/README.md

 ```

 Redis allows only numerical scores so DateTime and strings objects are first converted to numbers and then stored as scores.

-**Note**: Note that the string scoring algorithm is limited only to the first 9 characters because of the floating point accuracy limit.
+**Note**: The string scoring algorithm is limited only to the first 9 characters because of the floating point accuracy limit.
 You can use the *starts_with* function when dealing with string sorted sets.
 It returns all the elements of the set with a score field value that starts with the specified string.

 ## Copyright